-In 2016 U.S. News and World Report listed ASU at the top of its “most innovative schools” list.
-ASU is also ranked as one of the top military friendly schools.
+In 2017, U.S. News and World Report listed ASU at the top of its “most innovative schools” list for the third year in a row.
+ASU is also ranked as one of the top military-friendly schools.

-The ASU ADL Partnership Lab’s primary focus will be on exploratory learning environments which are more task than content oriented.
-This includes learning that takes place in simulated environments, context aware performance support, and just-in-time learning to support on-the-job performance of individuals and teams.
-The lab is looking to a future that moves beyond the traditional training “course”.
+The ASU ADL Partnership Lab’s primary focus is exploratory learning environments, which are more task- than content-oriented.
+This includes learning that takes place in simulated environments, context-aware performance support, and just-in-time learning to support on-the-job performance of individuals and teams.
+The lab is looking to a future that moves beyond the traditional training “course.”
 It is looking towards a new paradigm for learning that is lifelong and integrates with everything we do.

-The Lab seeks partners for collaborative research related to training and performance improvement.
-It can connect them with a range of researchers from ASU’s diverse and award winning faculty.
+The Lab seeks partners for collaborative research related to training and performance improvement, and can connect them with a range of researchers from ASU’s diverse and award winning faculty.

 Applied Learning Technologies

 In addition, the lab can connect external researchers to ISTL’s evaluation service, which can operate as an independent external evaluator on learning-related research.